embedly/embedly-docs/endpoints/index.rst

 All endpoints accept a similar set of :doc:`query arguments </arguments>` and return similar :doc:`response objects </response>`.

-Embedly also offer the :doc:`Mirage API <mirage/index>` for image proxying and manipulation.

 oEmbed
 ------
 The oEmbed endpoint follows the `oEmbed Spec <http://oembed.com>`_ and is the